TimoMaarse/campusrun/course.md

 order: 3
 ---

-The course is designed to be 5 km in length.
-The _preliminary_ course is as follows:
+The preliminary course for the 2020 edition was as follows:

 ![Preliminary course](/assets/img/course.png)